 Everyone is now keen to engage and take action in the fight against education problems.
 Countries are gearing for 2030, with the hope of meeting SDG 4 among other goals.

 It has been discussed that more funds are needed to completely deal with education problems, for instance, universal schooling.
 However, funds alone are just not enough.
-In the course of raising more funds to close the deficit in education, countries need to deal with corruption.
+In the course of raising more funds to close the deficit in education, countries also need to deal with corruption.

-What the research is saying
+What research is saying

 The 2013 Global Corruption Report: Education by Transparency International notes that:

 “In the case of South Africa, for example, data was collected from a broad cross-section of stakeholders to produce governance risk maps describing transactions between specific actors in the primary education sector that are likely to involve corrupt practices.
 The findings from South Africa indicate that, while corruption risks at the higher levels of administration are limited, serious governance and performance deficits exist further down the chain, most notably at school level.”